 A town hall meeting is an opportunity for members of the health research and health innovation community to participate in the electoral process and to have some policy influence on future Members of Parliament.

 It is also important to consider the challenges of hosting a town hall.
-Namely, that it can be difficult to schedule all Candidates and spontaneity at a large public event can lead to unanticipated results.
+Namely, that it can be difficult to schedule all Candidates, and spontaneity at a large public in-person or virtual event can lead to unanticipated results.

 Sample Agenda for Town Hall

 - Welcome and Introductions